gigumay/POLO/README.md

 5. `height_rel`: The relative height of the bounding box (i.e., its height in pixels divided by the image height).

 When training YOLO models with the original ultralytics package, users will be prompted to log into weights&biases and a project will be created to monitor training and validation.
 This feature is missing for POLO, but may be implemented in the future.
+Pretrained POLO-models are currently unavailable, too.

 ## Contact